 Luckily, the vast majority of these bulbs come from a single vendor, Tuya, and are then rebranded.
 This means that they are all pretty much identical under the hood.

 Inside of these bulbs is the ever popular esp8266, which, as you guessed, means we can modify it to suit our needs.
-I’m going to be using ESPHome for mine but the process should be the same for Tasmota or other variations.
+I’m going to show you how to install ESPHome on your smart bulb here, but the process should be the same for Tasmota or other variations.

 Let’s get into it!